Skip to content

 • In the above example, it is quite accurate as R² score is 0.98

 • The Mean Absolute Error (MAE) quantifies the average error between actual and predicted sales.
-A lower MAE indicates that the model's predictions are closer to the actual values.
-A higher MAE indicates larger errors and a poorer fit of the model to the data.
+A lower MAE indicates that the model’s predictions are closer to the actual values.

 • Mean Absolute Error is 4.18, which is low implying the predictions are closer to the actual values.

-What's the expected sales impact per $1000 spent on each channel?
+What’s the Expected Sales Impact per $1000 spent on each Channel?

 • Use the Impact per $1000 column from the coefficients DataFrame.